 In additional to reviewing your medical insurance coverage, don’t forget about the money you already have to pay for medical expenses.

-The end of the year is fast approaching, but there’s still time to get the most out of your medical benefits by December 31!
+There’s still time to get the most out of your medical benefits by Dec.
+31!

 If you’re ready to book an appointment with one of our Mercy Health primary care providers, find one near you.